 Let Our Oceanside Lawyers Determine If a Wrongful Death Occurred

-It’s extremely painful to lose a loved one.
-It’s even more painful if you lose that loved one in an incident that could have been avoided.
-These types of losses are known as a wrongful death.
+It is extremely painful to lose a loved one.
+It’s even more painful if you lose that loved one in an incident that happened because someone else acted carelessly, recklessly, or intentionally.
+These deaths could have been avoided.
+They are known as a wrongful death.

 A wrongful death is a death that occurs as the result of someone else’s negligence or intentional act.
 Examples include:

 - Car accidents

 - Workplace injury accidents

 - Dog bites